abrtz/baby-lm/README.md

 The datasets are created following the EWoK paper (Ivanova et al., 2024) and tutorial (https://github.com/ewok-core/ewok/tree/main)

-The files are provided in a password-protected zip following the recommendation of the authors.
+The files and templates are provided under the `data/es-ewok` directory in password-protected zips following the recommendation of the authors.
 The password is the same as the original EWoK password-protected datasets (i.e., ewok).

 Note: Due to the same reason, only the final files are provided and not the templates created with the tutorial.